eduardoboucas/buildtimes/_posts/2016-07-18-image-art-direction-using-html-picture-element-dadi-cdn.markdown

 `http://cdn.url/img.jpg?width=400&height=600&resizeStyle=entropy`

-Finally, applying this to the `<picture>` element markup means that we can provide as many variations of an image as we want, without having to do anything manually:
+Finally, by applying this to the `<picture>` element markup we can provide as many variations of an image as we want, without having to do any of it manually.

 {% highlight html %}
 <picture>